Complete these steps to kick off your annual budget process.

 A Plan represents a specific planning scenario.
 A new Plan should be created as part of the annual budgeting process.- To create a new plan for the budget process, go to Plans 📈 > Select the ∨ next to the current Active Plan to open the context menu and Select Manage Plans.

-You will need to decide how many periods of Actuals you'd like to display in your planning templates and how many periods you'd like to budget for. - Update the Name, Actuals Period, Forecast Period & Description as desired and Save.
+Decision: Specify which periods of Actuals you'd like to display in your planning templates and how many periods you'd like to budget for.

-- Move any Active Plans that are no longer relevant to the Archived section.
+- Move any Active plans that are no longer relevant to the Archived section.

 ☑️Step 2: Import Actuals